planning an exit

 We could start a cult, we are only allowed to do things that the Broons would have done.
 And have the things they had.
 So for the Claires it’s off with the Jimmy Choos and on with the fetching baffies.
 I will be granpa and live off pandrops and bags of soor plooms, the unmarried members of staff will have to share a single bed, crivens and jings will be our swear words, we’ll get involved with amusing incidents over misunderstandings.
 Computers and phones will be banished (there will be no on-line learning!).
 As I said, simpler times, we’ll call ourselves the Hamish.

 In autumn you get days that occur in no other season I think.
 Broad, wide, open days without wind, where the sun projects a universal flat glare on a porcelain world.
-Days when the the rhythm of life slows to a crawl and the mind takes wing.
-When you feel the stillness seep into you and the true bones of the world seem to resonate through your feet.
-Then a Magpie bustles clacking over your shoulder, long blue tail trailing like a flag to wake you up.
-Doddling to work is a real joy on such days.
-I amble, watching single leaves slowly pirouette down and the Pigeons sweep like silver bracelets waved across the sky.
+Days when the rhythm of life slows to a crawl and the mind takes wing.
+When you feel the stillness seep into you and the true bones of the world seem to thrum beneath your feet.
+Your mind, still thinking, empties.
+Then a Magpie bustles clacking over your head, its long blue tail trailing like a flag, and you wake up.
+Dawdling to work is a real joy on such days.
+I amble, watching the leaves pirouette slowly down to the water and the Pigeons sweep like silver bracelets waved across the sky.
 Old-man squatting in the playground I see the tortoise shell cat hunting, stalking the bushes like it means business.
 It’s coming time to formally adopt the beast and give it a name.
 I’ll let the mad old cat women of the school do that, they can arrange the fine-details of the ceremony too.
 No fire!

 I write that and ask myself, why no fire?
 When I was young autumn was the season of fire.
 Then the world was full of people burning rubbish in their back gardens at this time of year.
 I love the smell of burning leaves.
 Are we doing our young adults a dis-service by not exposing them to fire more?
-Naked flame speaks to something deep and dark within us, something that we will never lose, even if humanity spans the stars.
+Naked flame speaks to something deep and dark within us, something that we will never lose, even when we’ve evolved an extra head and lost the ability to walk.
 Yes, we could do with a bit of fire.

 I got to thinking like a pyromancer because this year the trees in the playground have started producing leaves by the pile for the first time.
 Just the right amount for a small bonfire.
 It shouldn’t be too hard to poke some holes in a litter bin and set fire to a few of them should it?
 It seems the kind of thing that the gardening club would enjoy, they’ve already started pestering me about obtaining a scythe.
 I’ll pencil it in for next Wednesday lunchtime, in the raised beds, other young adults may be interested too.